 Chicagoland Seasonal Chimney Inspection Timing: When to Book

-When to schedule chimney inspection in Chicagoland by month, by Lake Michigan microclimate, and by use pattern.
-Why September and October are the highest-value months and how Lake-effect freeze-thaw drives the calendar.
+When to schedule a chimney inspection in Chicagoland by month and by Lake Michigan microclimate.
+Why September and October are the highest-value months.

 In Chicagoland, the chimney inspection calendar is driven by three forces: the heating season, the Lake Michigan microclimate, and contractor scheduling capacity.
 Getting all three aligned is why September and October consistently produce the best inspection outcomes.
 This guide explains why, with month-by-month context.
 For booking, see our chimney inspection service page or call (847) 685-1043.